There are plenty of mistakes that novice property investors make that can derail them.

-On the other hand, strategic investors who adhere to a robust strategy which has stood the test of time understand that it doesn’t matter whether their Great Aunt Matilda agrees with what they’re doing – unless she is a property expert herself.
+On the other hand, strategic investors who adhere to a robust strategy that has stood the test of time understand that it doesn't matter whether their Great Aunt Matilda agrees with what they're doing – unless she is a property expert herself.

 If she isn't, then they must rely on the team of property professionals they have gathered to provide them with the very best advice.